 You’re watching a video online.
-It plays for a couple of seconds, and then it begins to buffer.
-This can be frustrating for any type of video content, especially if you’re watching a live broadcast, because now you’ve missed seconds, or minutes, of an event that you can no longer experience at the moment.
+It plays for a couple of seconds, and then it starts to buffer.
+This can be frustrating for any type of video content — especially if you’re watching a live broadcast, because now you’ve missed seconds, or minutes, of an event you can no longer experience in the moment.

-Disruptions in video streaming can be caused by a lot of things, but one major culprit is the upload bandwidth available to the individual or organization broadcasting the event.
-When bandwidth is limited, or the network becomes congested, it is then up to the streaming service, along with the streaming protocol they use, to mitigate these issues.
+Disruptions in video streaming can be caused by a lot of things, but one major culprit is the upload bandwidth available to the person or organization broadcasting the event.
+When bandwidth is limited or the network becomes congested, it's then up to the streaming service, along with the streaming protocol they use, to mitigate these issues.

 What do we mean by streaming protocol?
 Streaming protocols are methods for sending video data between devices, like an encoder and a server.
 In this article, we’ll compare the more commonly used protocol, RTMP, to our own BoxCast Flow.